Another Sunday, Another Storm at Nickerson… Which is Your Fave? « Arthur Morris/BIRDS AS ART

 Creating a version without the flag is surely an option but I do feel that it adds to the compositional balance. artie

-• avatar Gordon Lindsay
+• Gordon Lindsay

 I can only echo Kathleen Anderson’s comment.